Be informed. Be smart. Be prepared.

 In Wyoming, the adventure is always on.
 Luckily, there’s a whole herd of ways to keep the pressure off our wild wonders and welcoming communities.
 Here’s how to ensure your adventure is safe, and good for all the people and all the places you encounter along the way.
 Come explore, responsibly, with these helpful travel tips.

-Wyoming’s wide-open spaces make for epic snowshoeing, skiing and snowmobiling, but require extra precaution.
-Before you head out, here are a few things to know while enjoying winter recreation.
+Wyoming’s wide-open spaces make for epic camping and hiking.
+Before you set out, here are a few things to keep in mind while enjoying public lands.

 1